 In the present experiments we provide evidence that errors on the midsession reversal task are driven by pigeons’ inability to inhibit incorrect responding based on interval time.
 Further, pigeons appeared to learn different, independent rules about the first- and second-correct stimuli in midsession reversal, even when trained with a 240-trial, five-reversal procedure.
-Pigeons produced fewer errors on a visual choice task with timeouts than typically observed without timeouts, but were not pervasively more sensitive to the reversal of local reinforcement contingencies.
-Finally, pigeons transferred from a go/no-go task to a choice task with multiple reversals, and even pigeons that had previously shown little sensitivity to a choice reversal task, showed improved performance when multiple reversals were used.
+Pigeons appeared to show fewer errors on a visual choice task with timeouts than typically observed without timeouts, but were not pervasively more sensitive to the reversal of local reinforcement contingencies.
+Finally, pigeons transferred from a go/no-go task to a choice task with multiple reversals, and even pigeons that had previously shown little sensitivity to a choice reversal task showed improved performance when multiple reversals were used.
 This also constitutes the first demonstration of near-optimal reversal performance in animals with a visual-discrimination midsession reversal procedure.
 Together, these results suggest that pigeons’ behaviour was based on integration of two sources of information (local reinforcement and time) into rules that governed behaviour, and the amount of stimulus control by time varied based on the ease of using time as a predictive dimension.

 One possible interpretation from our data is that choices on a simultaneous discrimination task may not be ‘choices’ in the lay sense of the word (i.e., a mental decision based on comparison of the merits of multiple options).
 Pigeons performing a go/no-go discrimination here showed anticipatory and perseverative errors only as incorrect responses (rather than incorrectly-withheld responses).
 This suggests that typical errors on a simultaneous discrimination may be due to a failure to inhibit time-based responding, rather than a deliberative choice of the incorrect versus the correct stimulus.
 That pigeons’ errors on a midsession reversal task might be best explained as failures to inhibit incorrect responding might also be informative for why previous studies with rats (Rayburn-Reeves, Stagner, et al., 2013) and humans (Rayburn-Reeves et al., 2012) have failed to produce errors consistent with those of pigeons; these species might be better able than are pigeons to inhibit erroneous responding.
 Importantly, previous research examining humans on midsession reversal (Rayburn-Reeves, et al., 2012) did not report reaction times for trials.
 If humans are simply more successful at inhibiting incorrect responses than pigeons, it is possible that this sort of active inhibition of responding would produce longer reaction times.
 There is also no previous research on a go/no-go midsession reversal task in humans, which may be indicative of human error patterns.